jestir1234/hangman/README.md

 # About
 Popular hangman game made using Sinatra.

-(Will deploy to heroku when I get a chance)
+## Instructions

+-  Download and cd into repo.

+- Run hangman.rb in console to start local server.

+- Navigate to localhost and play the game!